benjsmyth/portfolio/README.md

 6. For a logical and uniform look, the website is styled using Tailwind CSS.

 ## Working
-- Interactive components
 - API calling
 - Database retrieval
+- Interactive components
-- List rendering w/ HTML content
+- List rendering
-- Tag system
+- Tagging system

 ## Todo
-- Implement searching
-- Implement sorting
-- Build contact form
+- Contact form
-- Populate projects with text, code snippets, images, and links
+- Add projects with text, code snippets, images, and links
+- Searching / sorting
+  - Searching will use the provided tags
   - Sorting will apply computed properties to the provided data
-- Searching will use the provided tags
-- Search results will return a dedicated SearchView
+  - Results will return a dedicated SearchView
-  - But the data from the initial call is what gets displayed on the webpages